Brad-1999/Used-phone-group-project/README.md

 *   **Conversion to CSV:** The JSONL data was converted to a pandas DataFrame using `src/csv_extraction.py`.
 *   **Cleaning and Standardization:** using `src/preprocessing.py` and `src/utils.py`.
     -   **Data Cleaning and Transformation:** This involved various operations to handle inconsistencies and errors in the raw data.
-    -   Conversion of prices from VND to USD.
+    -   Conversion of prices from VND to USD (The exchange rate is 1 USD (US Dollars) = 25,418 VND (Vietnam Thousand Dong) as of November 23, 2024).
     -   Standardization of categorical features (e.g., condition, origin, warranty, brand, color) using mappings.
     -   Cleaning of location names and removal of extra characters to ensure uniformity.
     -   Log transformation of prices to reduce the impact of extreme values.